jmgardeto/linuxcnc29-Docs-drafts/README.md

 - They cannot interact directly with the maintainers since they don't speak English.
 - The maintainer cannot fix the problem as they don't know every language.

 po4a is a framework for translating documentation and other materials that makes it easy to maintain documentation translation using classic gettext tools and decouples content translation from its document structure.
-The goal of the po4a project is makes documentation translations maintainable reusing and adapting the gettext approach to this field.
+The goal of the po4a project is makes documentation translations maintainable, reusing and adapting the gettext approach to this field.

 As with gettext, texts are extracted from their original locations and presented to translators as PO translation catalogs.
 The translators can leverage the classical gettext tools to monitor the work to do, collaborate and organize as teams. po4a then injects the